 There are many reasons to pick up credit cards.
-Some are worth applying for due to welcome bonuses, others are worth acquiring for the return they offer on everyday spend, and others are worth keeping for the ongoing perks they offer just for holding onto them.
+Some are worth applying for due to generous welcome bonuses, others are worth acquiring for the return they offer on spending, and others are worth keeping for the ongoing annual perks they offer.

-In terms of holding onto cards for ongoing perks, there are some specific co-brand cards that offer very lucrative benefits.
-For example, the IHG® Rewards Club Premier Credit Card and The World of Hyatt Credit Card offer free night certificates on their account anniversaries, which more than justifies the annual fee on the cards, in my opinion.
+In terms of holding onto cards for ongoing perks, there are some specific co-brand cards that offer lucrative benefits.
+For example, the IHG® Rewards Premier Credit Card (review) and the World of Hyatt Credit Card (review) offer free night certificates on their account anniversaries, which more than justify the cards’ annual fees, in my opinion.

 While some cards are worth holding onto for the specific benefits they offer, other cards are worth holding onto simply because of the card’s issuer.
 Specifically, I’m talking about American Express cards and the awesome Amex Offers program, which is one reason I always recommend having as many Amex cards as possible.

-To me this is nearly free money, given the major retailers, hotels, and airlines, for which they sometimes offer promotions.
-I was just going through and doing the math on this, and realized that I saved over $1,000 last year thanks to Amex Offers.
-I take advantage of these offers strategically, and often it impacts which retailer I make a purchase with (for example, there are many brand name items that are sold for the same costs by many retailers, so I typically make the purchase with the retailer offering the best Amex Offers deal).
+To me this is nearly free money, given the major retailers, hotels, and airlines, for which we frequently see offers.
+Personally I save hundreds of dollars per year with the Amex Offers program, as the offers impact which retailers I choose to make purchases with (for example, there are many brand name items that are sold for the same costs by many retailers, so I typically make the purchase with the retailer offering the best Amex Offers deal).

 There are cards with annual fees that are worth holding onto long term, though the best of both worlds is to apply for a card with no annual fee, so you can keep it long term and use it for Amex Offers.
 The way I see it, Amex Offers turn many of these cards from no annual fee cards to cards that basically pay you for holding onto them.

-- The Amex EveryDay® Credit Card from American Express (review) offers bonus points on supermarket purchases, plus a great return on everyday spend for a no annual fee card
+- The Amex EveryDay® Credit Card from American Express (review) offers bonus points on supermarket purchases, plus a great return on everyday spending, all with no annual fee

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: Blue Cash Everyday® Card from American Express (Rates & Fees), Delta SkyMiles® Blue American Express Card (Rates & Fees), Hilton Honors American Express Card (Rates & Fees), and The Blue Business® Plus Credit Card from American Express (Rates & Fees), and American Express® Blue Business Cash Card (Rates & Fees).
+These include: Blue Cash Everyday® Card from American Express (Rates & Fees), Delta SkyMiles® Blue American Express Card (Rates & Fees), Hilton Honors American Express Card (Rates & Fees), The Blue Business® Plus Credit Card from American Express (Rates & Fees), and American Express® Blue Business Cash Card (Rates & Fees).